ULL-ESIT-GRADOII-TFG/alejandro-gonzalez-software/README.md

 Initial release of Web Bookmarks

-### 1.0.1
+### 1.0.2
-Fixed Import and Export Function on Windows Platform
+Fixed Import and Export Functionality on Windows Platform

 -----------------------------------------------------------------------------------------------------------